 This cost is generally not covered in the annual administration fee, payable to your SMSF administrator.

-Some attend to the required annual compliance, in other words, tax return and audit, for free, but be cautious, as you may be billed separately for other services like the merger of pension and accumulation accounts, preparation of business activity statements, contribution fees, exit fees, binding death agreement and rollover documentation.
+Some attend to the required annual compliance, in other words, tax return and audit, for free, but be cautious, as you may be billed separately for other services like preparation of business activity statements, contribution fees, exit fees, binding death agreement and rollover documentation.

 Undoubtedly these can add costs on top of the annual fee.